okdonga/iifes_modules_closures/README.md

 printGreeting();
 ```

-Closure as function factory
+#### Closure as function factory

-- you can initialize your closure with state
+- We can initialize a closure with state
-- closure with its own state is created for each function invocation
+- A closure with its own state is created for each function invocation

 ```javascript
 function messageAfter(seconds) {